 - 4.8.2.1 Where available, list the occupational exposure limits, including notations, for a substance and for each of the ingredients of a mixture.
 Where possible, the occupational exposure limit should be relevant to the countries or regions in which the SDS is being supplied.
 The source of the occupational exposure limit should be stated on the SDS.
 When listing occupational exposure limits, use the chemical identity as specified in Section 3 of the SDS.
-If there is are no occupational exposure limits allocated, then the SDS should state that this.
-Where at least one OEL is listed, it is not necessary to list the ingredients for which no OEL is allocated, there is 'no occupational exposure limit allocated' [not necessary to be prescriptive about the actual words used.
-We also want to avoid a long table listing all the compoents without OELs]. - 4.8.2.2 Where available, list the biological limit values, including notations, for a substance and for each of the ingredients of a mixture.
+If there is no occupational exposure limit allocated, then the SDS should state that there is 'no occupational exposure limit allocated'. - 4.8.2.2 Where available, list the biological limit values, including notations, for a substance and for each of the ingredients of a mixture.
 Where possible, the biological limit value should be relevant to the countries or regions in which the SDS is being supplied.
 The source of the biological limit value should be stated on the SDS.
 When listing biological limit values, use the chemical identity as specified in section 3 of the SDS.
-If there areis no biological limit values allocated, then the SDS should state that there is 'no biological limit value allocated' this.
-Where at least one biological limit value is listed, it is not necessary to list the ingredients for which no OEL is allocated.
+If there is no biological limit value allocated, then the SDS should state that there is 'no biological limit value allocated'.